kevoreilly/CAPEv2/docs/book/src/usage/web.rst

 Configuration
 =============

-The web interface pulls data from a Mongo database or from ElasticSearch, so having either the MongoDB or ElasticSearchDB reporting modules enabled in ``reporting.conf`` is mandatory for this interface.
+The web interface pulls data from a Mongo database or ElasticSearch, so having either the MongoDB or ElasticSearchDB reporting modules enabled in ``reporting.conf`` is mandatory for this interface.
 If that's not the case, the application won't start and it will raise an exception.
-Also, currently Django only supports having one of the database modules enabled at a time.
+Also, currently, Django only supports having one of the database modules enabled at a time.

 The interface can be configured by editing ``local_settings.py`` under ``web/web/``::